 sled dogs

-MUSH!
-Email us today to book a dog mushing talk at your library or school!
+Email Karen and Noggin at mymusher @ gmail.com to book a talk at your library or school… MUSH!

 Noggin, Chloe, and I just wrapped up another unusual season.
 With vaccination certificates in hand/paw, loads of hand sanitizer, and extra masks, we road-tripped across Kansas and Colorado, giving talks in schools and public libraries.
 Because of Covid, many of our presentations were given outdoors.
 We had large turn-outs even at night in 30-degree weather.
 Everyone was bundled up, and hot chocolate was plentiful.
 What fun we had!
 Librarians and teachers are a resilient and creative bunch.
 I have enjoyed working with them over the last 22 years.
 I look forward to many more library and school visits in the future.